 Follow these easy guidelines and enjoy quiet, smooth, and long-lasting braking.
 While every manufacturer has a different method for bedding in their brake pads, the basics remain the same — regardless of brand.

 Warm Up The Pads and Rotors

 - Find an open length of road with enough distance for you to safely start and stop your vehicle several times.

 - Accelerate to 35 mph and apply moderate brake pressure to reduce your speed to 5 MPH, not a complete stop.

 - Accelerate again to repeat this process several times (3-4 times or so, the goal here is to warm up your brake pads and rotors)

 - Now repeat the same process as above, but accelerate to 45 mph and braking down to 10 mph and repeat this process 3-4 times.
 It’s key to avoid coming to a complete stop during this process.
 Simply accelerate to speed, brake firmly to decelerate, and repeat.

 - Park the car and allow the brakes to fully cool (generally 30-60 minutes).
 Avoid pressing the brake pedal when parked.

 Used or “Seasoned” Rotors

-Best performance and overall results will come from bedding new pads on an already bedded or “seasoned” rotor — used rotors must of course be flat and smooth.
-New pads can be effectively bedded to new rotors, if some care is taken at first break-in.
+The best performance and overall results will come from bedding new pads on an already bedded or “seasoned” rotor — used rotors must of course be flat and smooth.
+New pads can be effectively bedded to new rotors if some care is taken at the first break-in.